MicrosoftDocs/WSL/WSL/wsl2-install.md

 ## Finish with verifying what versions of WSL your distro are using

-To verify what versions of WSL each distro is using use the following command:
+To verify what versions of WSL each distro is using use the following command (only available in Windows Build 18917 or higher):

 `wsl --list --verbose` or `wsl -l -v`